Wolvarun9295/Spark-Elasticsearch-5MilData/README.md

 **Task 4:** Summerize the number of employee joined and hikes granted based on month<br/>
 **Task 5:** Generate employee summary and ordering by Salary

-This task has been performed on 5 million records CSV data using PySpark and Elastisearch (No Logstash!).
+It has been performed on 5 million records CSV data using PySpark and Elastisearch (No Logstash!).
 I performed this task in 2 ways:
 1. Using only **PySpark**
 2. Using **PySpark and Elasticsearch**.
 #